-SAD (seasonal affective disorder), also known as winter depression, winter blues or seasonal depression, is a mood disorder subset provoked by reduced daylight hours during fall and winter.
+SAD (seasonal affective disorder), also known as winter depression, winter blues, or seasonal depression, is a mood disorder subset provoked by reduced daylight hours during fall and winter.
 People who have normal mental health throughout most of the year experience depressive symptoms at the same time each year.

 SAD is characterized by irritability, oversleeping, increased tiredness, changes in appetite, and reduced motivation to participate in social activities.
 If you’re like most people with SAD, your symptoms start with the reduction of seasonal light and continue into the winter months, sapping your energy and making you feel moody.
 Less often, SAD causes depression in the spring or early summer.

 Although experts were initially skeptical, this condition is now recognized as a common disorder.
-The American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders (DSM-IV & DSM-5) was changed and is no longer classified as a unique mood disorder but is now a specifier called with seasonal pattern for recurrent major depressive disorder that occurs at a specific time of the year.
+The American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders (DSM-IV & DSM-5) was changed and is no longer classified as a unique mood disorder but is now a specifier called with seasonal patterns for a recurrent major depressive disorder that occurs at a specific time of the year.

 SAD’s prevalence in the U.S. ranges from 1.4% in Florida to 9.9% in Alaska.
-Countries closest to the equator report almost no incidences of SAD, whereas extreme northern and southern countries have high incidences.
-This is mainly due to the fluctuations in daylight hours as the seasons change, disrupting a person’s circadian rhythm—or internal clock—which controls a person’s physiological response to light and darkness.
+Countries closest to the equator report almost no incidences of SAD, whereas extreme northern and southern countries, have high incidences.
+This is mainly due to the fluctuations in daylight hours as the seasons’ change, disrupting a person’s circadian rhythm—or internal clock—which controls a person’s physiological response to light and darkness.